 12.1 Every member shall inform the Society of the sale or transfer of any of his/her registered cattle for pedigree purposes.
 The vendor/transferor must either forward the pedigree certificate to the Society for noting of the transfer and transmission to the purchaser/transferee or action the transfer themselves by web-based means.
 A fee, as detailed in Appendix A, will be payable by the vendor/transferor for each animal requiring transfer.
 A purchaser may also forward the pedigree certificate to the Society for noting of the transfer.
-In this case, a fee, as detailed in Appendix A, will be payable by the or noting of the transfer.
+In this case, a fee, as detailed in Appendix A, will be payable by the vendor/transferor for each animal requiring transfer.
+A purchaser may also forward the pedigree certificate to the Society for noting of the transfer.
 In this case, a fee, as detailed in Appendix A, will be payable by the purchaser for each animal requiring transfer.